xeovix/PiPALs/README.md

 The hardware design was starting up from the beginning of 2020. as the original idea for Open Source, the hardware is using the basic TTL/CMOS devices, it should be helpfule for readers to catch my idea and well understanding from the schematics.

-For the compatibility of XXX Pi familities, I was using the nibble size of Data transfering to avoid some other board's GPIO has no bi-direction function.
+For the compatibility of XXX Pi families, I was using the nibble width for Data transfering to avoid some other board's GPIO has no bi-direction function.